ryantylerboyd/ruby_text_file_cleaner/README.md

-# ruby_text_file_cleaner
+Ruby Regex file cleaner.
-Cleans up text files for production use on linux machines
+Cleans up any text file that is located in the same directory.